 A mod that changes weapon sounds most likely also overrides the instances of the sounds that determine attenuation distance, amplitude and reverb settings that don't match with AOS at all.
 A mod that adds ambience sounds will override region settings and also remove everything that was added and tweaked by AOS in those regions.

 I have tried a few sound mods (like "Improved Combat Sounds" and "Sounds of Skyrim") and apart from problems like implementation being overridden there are also big differences in style and tone, and philosophies about mixing, subtlety, sync and cohesion.
-It is not about what is right or wrong, but mixing styles is not good.
+It is not about what is right or wrong, but mixing different styles of sound production is not good.
 More is not always better!
-In my opinion you should not mix full changes of 2 or more mods to a forest ambience for example just like you would not play a melodic death metal song at the same time as a jazz song with both not even using the same bpm.
-AOS is ment to be complete in those areas it touches.
-Add and remove at your own discretion if coherency is not a high priority to you.
+In my opinion you should not mix full changes of 2 or more mods to a forest ambience, for example, just like you would not play a melodic death metal song at the same time as a jazz song with both not even using the same bpm.
+AOS is meant to be complete in those areas it affects.
+Add and remove other sound mods at your own discretion if coherency and consitency is not a high priority to you.

-- SMPC sound fixes are heavily conflicting with AOS!
-It is unnecessary to use with AOS since AOS changes the same things, but SMPC sound fixes does so with the vanilla game as a base.
-When allowed to override AOS, SMPC sound fixes will significantly alter the mix and remove or break features, possibly even cause instability.
+- SMPC's sound fixes heavily conflicts with AOS!
+It is not necessary to use with AOS since AOS changes the same things, but SMPC sound fixes does so with the vanilla game as a base.
+When allowed to override AOS, SMPC sound fixes will significantly alter the mix and remove or break features, possibly even causing instability.

-Similar problems occur with the Sound Propagation mod which tackles the attuenuation distances like AOS does, but AOS also tweaks reverb sends for each output setting in conjunction with the new reverb settings, and sounds have been mixed using certain settings.
+Similar problems occur with the mod Sound Propagation which tackles the attenuation distances like AOS does, but AOS also tweaks reverb sends for each output setting in conjunction with the new reverb settings, and sounds have been mixed using certain settings.
 Overriding AOS with the Sound Propagation mod would basically make the reverb go completely out of hand and the mix would be very off.

 What I am trying to say is that it is often not very obvious which things are connected and overridden when installing another sound mod and it will most likely undo one of the biggest goals of AOS, to provide a coherent soundscape that does not sound modded.
 Apart from that the other mod will most likely not play as its author intended either.